 Hannah Ratcliff-Barnes, Social Media Lead, HSBC

-Tom Paget, Head of UX Design & Research, Santander
+Tom Paget, Head of Experience Design UK, Santander

 STREAMLINED & OPTIMISED CUSTOMER JOURNEYS